Seamless SDK (Payment Android)

 With the styles

-customization option, you can define global visual styles like through a YunoStyles
+customization option, you can define global visual styles through a YunoStyles

 object.
 It lets you apply consistent branding across the SDK by customizing button appearance and typography.